What’s Written In The Stars For Your 2024? Here’s The Guiding Plot, According To Your Zodiac Sign

 Aquarius Sun & Rising:

 But remember Aquarius — you may enlighten people, but you can’t force them to have the same point of you as you do.
-Maintaining a spirit of flexibility amidst your periods of revolution is key — particularly while Jupiter, the largest planet in our solar system, spends time in your fellow fixed sign of Taurus up until May 25.
-Jupiter’s entrance into Gemini on May 25 provides a more lighthearted vibe to the way you flow through life, allowing the middle part of the year to be one of the most invigorating and productive months you’ve experienced so far this decade.
+Maintaining a spirit of flexibility amid your periods of revolution is key — particularly while Jupiter, the largest planet in our solar system, spends time in your fellow fixed sign of Taurus up until 25th May.
+Jupiter’s entrance into Gemini on 25th May provides a more light-hearted vibe to the way you flow through life, allowing the middle part of the year to be one of the most invigorating and productive months you’ve experienced so far this decade.

-Once the Libra lunar eclipse strikes on September 17, your sector of expansion, higher education, and philosophy will be activated, meaning an event may occur on a personal or political scale that causes you to re-evaluate your value system and previous stances or worldview.
-That’s where flexibility and adaptability needs to come into play again — be willing to change your mind on something you now are more enlightened on, rather than always being the one who’s “right.”
+Once the Libra lunar eclipse strikes on 17th September, your sector of expansion, higher education, and philosophy will be activated, meaning an event may occur on a personal or political scale that causes you to re-evaluate your value system and previous stances or worldview.
+That’s where flexibility and adaptability needs to come into play again — be willing to change your mind on something you now are more enlightened on, rather than always being the one who’s “right”.

 AdvertisementADVERTISEMENT

-Mars’ retrograde in Leo starts December 6 and could shake-up your relationship dynamics just as the year starts to come to an end.
+Mars’ retrograde in Leo starts 6th December and could shake up your relationship dynamics just as the year starts to come to an end.
 Instead of acting like you don’t care or that you’re unbothered, lean into the discomfort of having to face disappointment or disillusionment in your relationships, and be willing to put in the work to resolve the issue if it’s worth fighting for.

 Pisces Sun & Rising: